itsLeonB/genshin-furnishings/README.md

    ```
 3. Make a new directory `.streamlit` and move `secrets.example.toml` there
 4. Rename the file to `secrets.toml`, and edit the values inside to your own values
+5. Make sure your Firebase project has the Authentication enabled
-5. Start the Streamlit server:
+6. Start the Streamlit server:
    ```sh
    streamlit run main.py
    ```